Yasen-class submarine: Design

 The vessel's design is said to be state-of-the-art.
-The Yasen-class nuclear submarines are presumed to be armed with land-attack cruise missiles, anti-ship missiles, anti-submarine missiles including the P-800 Oniks SLCM, Kalibr family SLCM or 3M51 SLCM.
+The Yasen-class nuclear submarines are presumed to be armed with land-attack cruise missiles, anti-ship missiles, anti-submarine missiles including the P-800 Oniks SLCM, Kalibr (including Otvet anti-submarine variant) family SLCM or 3M51 SLCM.
 Kalibr-PL has several variants including the 3M54K (terminal-supersonic) and 3M54K1 (subsonic) anti-ship, 91R1 anti-submarine, and the 3M14K land-attack variant.
 In the future, there will be also an option to install the hypersonic 3M22 Zircon cruise missiles on upgraded 885M boats.
 Each submarine can carry 32 Kalibr or 24 Oniks (other sources claim 40 Kalibr and 32 Oniks) cruise missiles which are stored in eight (ten for 885M) vertical launchers (additional missiles may be carried in the torpedo room at the expense of torpedoes).
 It will also have ten 533 mm tubes, as well as mines and anti-submarine missiles such as the RPK-7.

 It is the first Russian submarine class to be equipped with a spherical sonar, designated as MGK-600 Irtysh-Amfora.
 The device (allegedly the Irtysh/Amfora sonar system) was tested on a modified Yankee-class submarine.
 The sonar system consists of a spherical bow array, flank arrays and a towed array.
 Due to the large size of this spherical array, the torpedo tubes are slanted.
 In other words, the torpedo tube outer doors are not located in the immediate bow as in the previous Akula class but moved aft.
 The hull is constructed from low-magnetic steel.
 Unlike previous Russian submarines which have a double hull, Yasen-class submarines mostly have a single hull.
 The Yasen class has a crew of 85 on project 885 and 64 on project 885M, suggesting a high degree of automation in the submarine's different systems.
 The newest U.S. s, has a crew of 134 in comparison.